-PACs may issue Letters of Recommendation for projects in line with their relevant actions based on the decision of the Steering Group.
+PACs may issue Letters of Recommendation for projects in line with their relevant actions and are to select and/or update yearly the Danube Strategy Flagships5 based on the decision of the Steering Group.

 PACs define Rules of Procedure for their meetings.